How do chemicals from the groundwater get into my home or building?

 Testing the air costs you nothing.
 The Air Force covers all costs associated with the testing and any subsequent mitigation efforts.

-What happens if vapors are found in my home?
+What happens if vapors are found in my home or building?

-What if the sample doesn’t detect vapors in my home?
+What if the sample doesn’t detect vapors in my home or building?

-If vapors are not detected in the sample, then it is unlikely vapor intrusion is occurring in your home and sampling will no longer be offered.
+If vapors are not detected in the sample, then it is unlikely vapor intrusion is occurring in your home and sampling will no longer be needed or offered.

-Do the vapors pose a risk to people living in the home?
+Do the vapors pose risk to people living in the home?

 Protecting the health of residents is our top priority.
 When we do find vapors in homes, the concentrations are usually very low and while most people will not experience adverse health effects, some sensitive populations may be affected by short-term exposure to the chemicals.
 The action levels have been set with this in mind.
 This is why we test the air and take measures to prevent vapors from entering the home.